5 Ways to Maintain Brand Consistency As You Grow Your Business

 Doing this requires your branding to be authentic; people can see through BS, and your employees will probably see through it faster than anyone if your messages to your external audiences are different than those to your internal ones.

 Consistency is critical to any marketing effort.
-Whether your business has created its overall look or you’re still working on it, take the time to ensure you understand your mission and convey it clearly in your messaging.
+Whether your business has created its overall look or you’re still working on it, take time to ensure you understand your mission and convey it clearly in your messaging.
 Over time, your own team will come to fully understand your business’s image and consistency will come naturally to them.